 Government caps on contributions.
 The government imposes limits, called contribution caps, on the total amount of contributions that you can make to super in each financial year and still receive concessional tax treatment.
 If you exceed the caps you may pay a higher tax rate.
-Click here to be re-directed to UniSuper's website and read more about contributions and caps.
+UniSuper's contributions and caps.

-Academic and Higher Education funded General Staff are required to become members of UniSuper.
+Academic and higher education funded general/professional staff are generally required to become members of UniSuper.

 UniSuper is the industry super fund dedicated to all who work in Australia's higher education and research sector.
 UniSuper offers competitive fees, education and advisory services, flexible superannuation and pension products.

-New staff members will be required to complete a UniSuper Registration Form and read the supplied superannuation membership booklet.
+New staff members will be required to complete a UniSuper membership application form and read the supplied superannuation product disclosure statement (PDS).

 UniSuper host a monthly webinar for new members which seek to introduce (primarily) new employees to the basic fund offering, including details of the defined benefit option versus accumulation alternative.

-Any specific enquiries should be directed to the Manager, HR Shared Services.
+Any specific enquiries should be directed to the Payroll team.

 Defined Benefit Division and Accumulation Super (2)